How to Sell A “Turnkey” Business

 Turnkey Business Must Have Transferable Management and Staff

 Many business sellers who play active roles in running their business mistakenly think that they are selling a turnkey business`.
 If the buyer receives a business without management and trained staff in place, however, then it is not functioning correctly and thus not a turnkey business.
-The concept of a business buyer only having to ‘turn a key’ before beginning operations must also include the management and staff necessary to properly operate the business.
+A business buyer who receives a ‘turn key’ business before beginning operations must mean that trained management and staff are in place running the business.
+If the seller is a significant part of the management or staff, then the business is not ‘turn-key.’

 De-Emphasize Owner’s Role

 The best way to make a business into a truly turnkey business prior to its sale is by de-emphasizing the owner’s role and responsibilities.
 The higher the degree to which the seller is absentee, then the easier it will be for the buyer to operate the business.
-Specifically, the seller should de-emphasize and if at all possible eliminate their direct dealings with customers, suppliers, and employees.
-The seller should also be sure to pass along any marketing responsibilities to subordinates.
+Specifically, the owner should de-emphasize and possibly eliminate their direct dealings with customers, suppliers, and employees.
+The owner should also pass along any marketing responsibilities to subordinates.
 If the buyer believes that customers will be lost without the seller’s active participation in the business, then the seller should formulate a proper transition plan in order to eliminate this possibility as much as possible.

 Turnkey Businesses Have Transferable Intangible Assets